hakuhodo-technologies/scope-rl/README.md

 # import SCOPE-RL modules
-from scope_rl.ope import CumulativeDistributionOPE from scope_rl.ope import DiscreteCumulativeDistributionDM as CD_DM from scope_rl.ope import DiscreteCumulativeDistributionTIS as CD_IS
+from scope_rl.ope import CumulativeDistributionOPE from scope_rl.ope.discrete import CumulativeDistributionDM as CD_DM from scope_rl.ope.discrete import CumulativeDistributionTIS as CD_IS
-from scope_rl.ope import DiscreteCumulativeDistributionTDR as CD_DR
+from scope_rl.ope.discrete import CumulativeDistributionTDR as CD_DR
-from scope_rl.ope import DiscreteCumulativeDistributionSNTIS as CD_SNIS
+from scope_rl.ope.discrete import CumulativeDistributionSNTIS as CD_SNIS
-from scope_rl.ope import DiscreteCumulativeDistributionSNTDR as CD_SNDR
+from scope_rl.ope.discrete import CumulativeDistributionSNTDR as CD_SNDR

 # (4) Evaluate the cumulative distribution function of the reward under the evaluation policy (in an offline manner)
 # we compare ddqn, cql, and random policy defined from the previous section (i.e., (3) of basic OPE procedure)